Low Pressure Pneumoperitoneum for Postoperative Shoulder Pain

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is low pressure pneumoperitoneum with the AirSeal device safe for humans?
+What prior data suggests that low pressure pneumoperitoneum with the AirSeal device is safe?

 This trial is for individuals undergoing elective robot-assisted hiatal hernia repair.
 Participants must be suitable for the surgery and willing to log their postoperative pain.
 Specific inclusion or exclusion criteria are not provided, but typically these would relate to overall health status and any conditions that might interfere with the study.